 Finally, there's a knowledge base where you'll find an extensive FAQ and manuals for installing apps, streaming, payments, and manual configuration.
 There are even instructions for Windows Phone, which is deprecated almost universally.
 All articles are well-written and cover most issues that you may encounter.

-This provider can be great for Windows and Android users.
+In short - yes, VPN Unlimited can be great for Windows and Android users.
 Other apps work just fine but often lack features, which means less bang for your buck.
 Luckily, most of them support all tunneling protocols, including WireGuard and the KeepSolid Wise stealth protocol.
 But if you want exceptional speeds and feature-rich apps on all devices, services like NordVPN is what you should opt for.

 To sum up, you get good speeds, solid security, but a bit too much logging, especially for the US-based provider.
 The apps are not rich in features, so more experienced users might miss a free SOCKS5 proxy or split tunneling on desktop apps.
 Torrenting is pretty limited as you get just 5 servers to choose from.